einarbrown/DynamicContentAIServer/README.md

 Returns an image as a background based on the environment (e.g., "forest") provided.

 ### `getSprite`
 Returns an image for a sprite in the game based on the description provided.
-For example, "panda, clever and sly".
+For example, "panda, clever and shy".